- Pennsylvania Department of Health

 The Federal Government, with the assistance of the Pennsylvania Department of Health and its providers will continue to issue information regarding the COVID-19 vaccine.
 The COVID-19 vaccine will be distributed to Cumberland County residents in a phased approach developed by the Pennsylvania Department of Health.

-The Department of Public Safety has partnered with Quality Care, Holly and Big Spring Pharmacies to help residents get vaccinated.
-Vaccinations are given by appointment only at the U-Haul Moving & Storage (formerly Kmart), 1180 Walnut Bottom Road, Carlisle.
-Residents interested in making an appointment should visit qcpharmacy.com or call 717.918.9880 to schedule an appointment.
-The vaccine clinic closes permanently on Friday, June 11, 2021.
+The Cumberland County Department of Public Safety partnered with Quality Care, Holly and Big Spring Pharmacies to help residents get vaccinated.
+Vaccinations were given by appointment only at the U-Haul Moving & Storage (formerly Kmart), 1180 Walnut Bottom Road, Carlisle.
+The clinic was open March to June and administered 57,874 doses of COVID-19 Vaccine.
+The vaccine clinic closed permanently on June 11, 2021.

 Find additional vaccine information on our COVID-19 Vaccine page.